To provide best in class patient experiences, superior clinical outcomes and excellence in research and education.

 Associate Program Director

 Cleveland Clinic Florida is an acute care academic medical and surgical center serving the community for over 25 years.
 The clinic is a multispecialty group with tertiary care referrals and leading experience in colorectal, transplant, foregut/bariatric-metabolic, endocrine, hepatopancreaticobiliary, and oncologic surgeries.
 For more than 15 years, the clinic has continued its tradition in postgraduate surgical education in fellowships in MIS/Bariatric and Colorectal Surgery.
 Additionally, faculty members are internationally recognized for their contributions to the sciences both clinically and academically.
-The Cleveland Clinic Florida’s foundation of its standards of excellence fosters an environment that maximizes coordination, improves patient access to multiple disciplines, allows experts to act as a team and provides optimal treatment for patients
+Cleveland Clinic Florida’s foundation for its standards of excellence fosters an environment that maximizes coordination, improves patient access to multiple disciplines, allows experts to act as a team and provides optimal treatment for patients

 The Cleveland Clinic Florida General Surgery Residency Program, accredited by the Accreditation Council of Graduate Medical Education (ACGME), accepts applications through the Electronic Residency Application Service (ERAS) and participates in the National Residency Matching Program (NRMP).
 There are six positions offered; three preliminary PGY1 and three categorical PGY1 in our 5 year program.
 Please visit FREIDA Online, the AMA Residency database, for current applicant requirements and detailed program information.